Program Status and Progression

-A student who is accepted conditionally to a graduate program at Bouvé College of Health Sciences must meet the conditions set in the acceptance letter before the student matriculates into the program and prove that he or she has fulfilled the stated condition(s).
+A student who is accepted conditionally to a graduate program at Bouvé College of Health Sciences must meet the conditions set in the acceptance letter before the student matriculates into the program and prove that they have fulfilled the stated condition(s).
 Examples of conditions include receipt of official verification of previous degree completion, completion of missing prerequisite courses, receipt of a missing recommendation, receipt of standardized test scores, and translation of international documents.

-Students who fail to meet the conditions or provisions of their acceptance may be subject to dismissal from the program.
+Students who fail to meet the conditions of their acceptance may be subject to dismissal from the program.

 Program Extension Procedures

-Students may seek extension beyond the seven years to complete their program of study only under documented extenuating circumstances.
-The student must complete the Graduate Program Status Change Form and an action plan to complete the degree requirements.
+Students may seek an extension to complete their program of study only under documented extenuating circumstances.
+The student must complete the Graduate Program Status Change form and an action plan to complete the degree requirements.
 The form and the proposed action plan must be submitted to the program director and to the Bouvé Office of Student Services for approval.
 After the form is reviewed, a program extension may be granted.

 Leave of Absence

 Students planning on taking a leave of absence should first meet with their academic advisor to discuss their intention to submit a request for a leave of absence one month prior to the start of the semester during which they plan to take the leave.
-After meeting with their academic advisor, the student should then submit the leave of absence petition through the myNortheastern portal.
+After meeting with their academic advisor, the student should then submit the leave of absence petition through the Student Hub.
 Students returning from a leave of absence should notify the Bouvé Office of Student Services of their intent to return at least one month prior to the start of the semester.
 Students with an approved leave of absence who do not return at the end of the leave of absence period will be withdrawn by the university.
-Please refer to the Graduate Schools Academic Policies section of this catalog for more information and policies on leaves of absence.
+Please refer to the Leaves of Absence and University Withdrawal in this catalog for more information and policies on leaves of absence.
 Individual programs may have additional procedures related to leaves of absence.
 Consult the program's overview and requirements page in this catalog in addition to the information above.